surroundaustralia/VocPrez-theme-gsq/README.md

-# VocPrez-theme-gsq
+# VocPrez-theme-ga
-A VocPrez UI theme for the Geological Survey of Queensland
+A VocPrez UI theme for the Commission for Geoscience Australia.

+`apply.py` adds these elements - templates, style files and endpoints additions - to a VocPrez instance